January 2022 - A message from Jonathan Marks, producer Media Network

 But, unlike physical clocks and OO scale models, radios have no memory.
 They only pick up what's on right now.
 And shortwave radio in the last century was the ultimate in appointment listening.
 You had to be at exactly the right point on the dial, often at a peculiar time, with the right equipment and, even then, there was no guarantee reception would be good.

-I remember the late Gerald Wells, the British vintage wireless enthusiast, used to run a low-power mediumwave pirate radio station with dance band music.
+I remember the late Gerald Wells, the British vintage wireless enthusiast, used to run a low-power mediumwave pirate radio station with dance band music from a shed in his garden.
 His reason was "you can get the radio working again, but few of the transmitters carved into the dial are still there".
 It's true, radio has a terrible memory.
 (I'm delighted to learn that the British Vintage Wireless Society is still going strong https://www.bvws.org.uk )

 First time visitor?

-Reliving the Mainstream broadcast heritage of the 20th Century.
+Reliving Mainstream broadcast heritage from the 20th Century.

 Media Network - First of its kind